The fire alarm blared. Then the gunshots began

 Here are the words of some of the students who went through the tragedy that took at least 17 lives at Marjory Stoneman Douglas High School in Parkland, Florida:

-Teacher killed
+Teacher reportedly killed

 CNN affiliate WSVN spoke to a student who said her teacher was killed.
 The girl, identified only as Alex, said she and her classmates were leaving because of a fire alarm.